 During the winter, check out a Barrow High School Whalers basketball game!
 Who needs a treadmill when kids on the Slope start shooting hoops as soon as they can walk?
 If there’s one thing that unites the people of the North Slope, it would have to be our appreciation for the sport of basketball.
 If you’re in town during the season, it’s something you don’t want to miss.

 4.)
 Point Barrow Tour

 A little more adventurous?
-Take a tour of Point Barrow and watch a polar bear graze on a pile of whalebones.
+Take a tour of Point Barrow, the northermost point in the United States, and watch a polar bear graze on a pile of whalebones.
 Out here, keep in mind, there are no fences – so keep an eye out in all directions.

 5.)
 Sam and Lee’s Restaurant